+Investment income is another source in any given year in the funding model.
 In 2008, investment markets delivered substantial losses and a global economic recession followed.
 Investment returns showed improvements in 2009 and 2010.
 However, this was not sufficient to counter the impact of the negative returns in 2008.
-A setback occurred in 2011, when invested assets grew at a rate well below the revised long term assumption.
-Markets rebounded from 2012 to 2014 and returns for these years exceeded the long term assumptions by a significant margin.
-This rebound was somewhat expected as past experience suggests that large fluctuations are often offset by similar opposing variances in a subsequent year.
+A setback occurred in 2011, when invested assets grew at a rate well below the revised long term assumption followed by a markets rebounded from 2012 to 2014 when returns exceeded the long term assumptions by a significant margin.
 On balance, for the period 1995 to 2018, investment returns averaged 7.0% per annum; exceeding our long term assumption of 6.0%.
+In 2019, investments produced a significant return that improved our funded position substantially.